inside my mind

 A LOVE OF LEARNING

 I must confess, I love learning.
-I have a business management background which lead to study (and a career) in personal finance and financial planning.
+I have a business management background which lead to study (and a career) in personal finance.
 Additionally I have formal qualifications in yoga, well-being and mindfulness and am a Certified Money coach and Certified Wellness Coach.

 Right now in my spare time I am studying Positive Psychology and Well-being, NLP and Motivational Coaching and Mindful Based Stress Reduction.

 I work with the creatives, the dreamers, the freedom seekers, the entrepreneurs, global nomads, yogis, health & wellness professionals and the free spirits of this world.